 - Cache Scalability: Contrary to the databases, NCache can grow without difficulty and allows you to continue growing your load of transactions.
-In addition, NCache provides you linear scale, which means that as you expand your cache servers, the capacity of your transactions is also increased from the initial capacity.
+In addition, NCache provides you linear scale, which means that as you expand your cache servers, the capacity of your transactions also increases from the initial capacity.

 - Bulk Operations: Bulk Get, Add, Insert, and Remove.
-It is a great way to handle most cache operations and dramatically improves performance.
+This is a great way to handle most cache operations and greatly improves performance.

 - Asynchronous Operations: Asynchronous operation transfers control of the program and executes its cache operations in the background.
-It is beneficial in many situations and dramatically improves the performance of applications.
+It is beneficial in many situations and greatly improves the performance of applications.

-- Compact Types Can Be Hot-Applicable: Indexes NCache creates indexes within the cache to accelerate the speed of various data retrieval operations.
-It is used to speed up tags, groups named tags, search, and much more eviction and expiration policies to use indexes.
+- Compact types can be hot-applicable: Indexes NCache creates indexes within the Cache to accelerate the speed of various data retrieval operations within the Cache.
+For example, it can be use to speed up tags, groups named tags, search, and much more—eviction and expiration policies to use indexes.

-Performance is the measure of the speed at which cache operations are executed at average load on transactions.
-Scalability refers to how quickly the same cache operations are carried out with higher and more intense transaction demands.
-NCache is highly efficient and scalable.
+Performance measures the speed at which cache operations execute at average load on transactions.
+Scalability refers to how quickly the same cache operations carry out with higher and more intense transaction demands.
+NCache is extremely efficient and scalable.

-Cache elasticity refers to how flexible and flexible your cache can be during the time.
-Can you perform the following actions during runtime without stopping the cache or the application?
+Cache elasticity refers to how flexible and flexible your Cache can be during the time.
+For example, can you perform the following actions during runtime without stopping the Cache or the application?

-- Add or remove cache servers during a time of use without having to stop the cache.
+- Add or remove cache servers during use without having to stop the Cache.

 - Provide failover assistance if any server fails (meaning that cache clients are in a position to work seamlessly).

-Many applications work with sensitive information or are mission-critical and can’t allow access to the cache accessible to all.
+Many applications work with sensitive information or are mission-critical and can’t allow access to the Cache accessible to all.
 Thus, a reliable distributed cache offers restricted access based on authorization and authentication to identify people belonging to various user groups.
-Additionally, it must permit data encryption in the client application process before it is transferred through the network of caches.
+Additionally, it must permit data encryption in the client application process before it is transfer through the network of caches.

-NCache creates serialization code and compiles it in memory when an application is connected to NCache.
+NCache creates serialization code and compiles it in memory when an application connects to NCache.
 The code used by NCache is to create serialized objects and is nearly 10 % faster than standard .NET serialization (especially when dealing with large objects).
-NCache also uses type-IDs instead of long strings that are used to identify the type of the serialized object; therefore, it is smaller (hence smaller).
+NCache also uses type-IDs instead of long strings to identify the type of the serialized object; therefore, it is smaller (hence smaller).